 The nearby Davenport Range National Park is an important refuge for fauna, especially water birds, due to this extensive network of permanent waterholes.

 The Davenport Ranges are strictly 4×4 country.
-If you want to experience the hidden beauty of the Tennant Creek region you will be rewarded by a network of permanent waterholes and extraordinary views from remote rocky outcrops.
+Stay a while to experience the hidden beauty of the Tennant Creek region.
+You will be rewarded by a network of permanent waterholes and extraordinary views from remote rocky outcrops.